 Some handles will have a built-in heart rate monitor which helps to make sure you are hitting your desired heart rate during your workout and tells you when to step it up or slow down a bit.
 The image below shows you what these look like.

-This will cause an imbalance in your muscular positioning and your back will begin to hurt.
-During your workout, you should begin to swing your arms in tune to your strides.
+This will cause an imbalance in your strong positioning, and your back will begin to hurt.
+During your workout, you should start to swing your arms in tune to your strides.
 This will not only help you to keep your balance but also burn more calories during your workout.

 Your correct running posture will make your run easier not only on your effort but also on your body.
-Running with a bad posture can cause injury.
+Running with a bad attitude can cause injury.

 Keep your gaze looking straight ahead and not down.
 This keeps your neck and spine aligned.
 Also, make sure that your ears aren’t further up than your shoulders.
-Sometimes we can have the tendency to lean forward with just our head.
+Sometimes we can tend to lean forward with just our head.

 Your shoulders shouldn’t be hunched, but open and slightly back.
 Your arms should be at a 90-degree angle.
 Your hands should be relaxed, not in a fist.
 Your core should be tight and elongated and twisting slightly as you step forward.

 As you run, you want to lean slightly forward by hinging at the hips.
 As you step, your knee should line up with your toes.
-When your foot hits the ground, your entire leg should be in the most alignment as possible to share the shock absorption and you should be hitting the ground with the ball of your foot, not your heel.
+When your foot hits the ground, your entire leg should be in the most alignment as possible to share the shock absorption, and you should be running the field with the ball of your foot, not your heel.